Margaret Bourke-White: Architectural and commercial photography

+In 1930, Bourke-White was hired to photograph the construction of what would become one of New York City's most elegant skyscrapers, the Chrysler Building.
+She was deeply inspired by the new structure and especially smitten by the massive eagle's-head figures projecting off the building.
+In her autobiography, Portrait of Myself, Bourke-White wrote, ‘On the sixty-first floor, the workmen started building some curious structures which overhung 42nd Street and Lexington Avenue below.
+When I learned these were to be gargoyles à la Notre Dame, but made of stainless steel as more suitable for the twentieth century, I decided that here would be my new studio.
+There was no place in the world that I would accept as a substitute.’

+When the building's management initially refused to rent to a woman Bourke-White secured a recommendation from Fortune magazine, her principal employer at the time, and opened her studio shortly thereafter.
+She hired John Vassos to design the deluxe interior, whose clean modern lines echoed the building's bold and graceful exterior.
+The Chrysler Building itself became the subject matter for Bourke-White, with the gargoyles a focal point (see).

 Photojournalism

-In 1929 Bourke-White accepted a job as associate editor and staff photographer of Fortune magazine, a position she held until 1935.
+In the summer of 1929 Bourke-White accepted a job as associate editor and staff photographer for the new business-themed magazine Henry Luce was starting in the fall, Fortune magazine - a position she held until 1935.

 In 1930 she became the first Western photographer allowed to enter the Soviet Union.

-Henry Luce hired her as the first female photojournalist for Life magazine in 1936.
-She held the title of staff photographer until 1940, but returned from 1941 to 1942, and again in 1945, after which she stayed through her semi-retirement in 1957 (which ended her photography for the magazine) and her full retirement in 1969.
+When Luce began his third magazine, the oversized, photograph-centered Life magazine, in 1936, he hired her as its first female photojournalist.
 Her photographs of the construction of the Fort Peck Dam featured in Life's first issue, dated November 23, 1936, including the cover.
 Though Bourke-White titled the photo, New Deal, Montana: Fort Peck Dam, "it is actually a photo of the spillway located three miles east of the dam", according to a United States Army Corps of Engineers webpage.
 This cover photograph became such a favorite that it was the 1930s' representative in the United States Postal Service's Celebrate the Century series of commemorative postage stamps.

+She held the title of staff photographer at LIFE until 1940, but returned from 1941 to 1942, and again in 1945, after which she stayed through her semi-retirement in 1957 (which ended her photography for the magazine) and her full retirement in 1969.